-The SFP port accommodates a standard SFP module, support 100Base-FX and 1000Base-X Ethernet standard.
-(SFP optics is optional)
+The SFP port accommodates a standard SFP module.
+Small Form Factor Pluggable (SFP) Optical Show as follow.

-The SFP module supports hot-plugging.
-Plug the SFP module into the SFP port and the switch will identify it automatically.
+SFP module support hot-plugging, plug the SFP module into the SFP port and the switch can identify it automatically.

 3.3 Note